YikeShen/yikeshen.github.io/_pages/archive/oldaboutme.md

   - /about.html
 ---

-## I will join University of Texas at Arlington as an Assistant Professor in Fall 2023
+### I will join University of Texas at Arlington as an Assistant Professor in Fall 2023

-My lab is recruiting 2 full-ride Ph.D. students interested in Environmental Health Data Science.
+My lab is recruiting 2 full-ride Ph.D. students interested in Environmental Health Data Science [Join](https://yikeshen.github.io//JoinShenLab/).

 ![](Theme_watermark.png)